opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 	</div>

-We will explain each block later, for the moment, just preview your page by clicking on the **Preview** button on the center right part of your browser.
+Each block will be explained later, for the moment, just preview your page by clicking on the **Preview** button on the center right part of your browser.

-We advise you to open your page in a new tab of your browser for a faster loading.
+We advise you to open your page in a new tab of your browser for a faster loading (and refresh this tab any time you want to check see your new version).

 It should looks like this (the map basemap should be different depending on your domain settings) :